Civic data

-Open data publishing portals curate open government and other open civic data collections
+Open data publishing portals curate open government and other open civic data collections.

-Open data platforms are web-based data access, publishing, and distribution platforms.
+Web-based data access, publishing, and distribution platforms.
 Open data publishing platforms are usually designed for re-use by others (like Socrata or CKAN).

 Platforms that allow a variety of people to contribute data to a common collection.